there4/markdown-resume/README.md

 ### Docker

-Run this in the directory where you put your markdown resume:
+Run those commands in the directory where you put your markdown resume.

-`docker run -it -v ${PWD}:/resume there4/markdown-resume bash`

-In the docker console, you can run `md2resume` on your files.
-For PDF conversion, run `md2pdf` instead of the usual command.
+The command for PDF creation works differently in a container, use `md2pdf` instead of the usual command.

+#### Oneshot command

+This is best suited for use in scripts or in CI environments:

+`docker run -v ${PWD}:/resume there4/markdown-resume md2resume [options] command [arguments]`

+#### Interactive console

+This allows you to enter an interactive console where you can easily experiment and run different commands:

+`docker run -it -v ${PWD}:/resume there4/markdown-resume`

 ### Local